junxit/us-congress-bills-114/metadata.md

 - 2016-02-02 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2016-02-02 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2016-02-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 359.
+- 2016-02-08 — Senate amendment submitted
+- 2016-02-08 — Senate amendment submitted
+- 2016-02-10 — Measure laid before Senate by unanimous consent. (consideration: CR S761-806)
+- 2016-02-10 — Message on Senate action sent to the House.
+- 2016-02-10 — Passed Senate with an amendment by Yea-Nay Vote.
+96 - 0.
+Record Vote Number: 20.
+- 2016-02-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+96 - 0.
+Record Vote Number: 20.
+- 2016-02-10 — Senate amendment submitted
+- 2016-02-10 — Senate amendment submitted
+- 2016-02-10 — Senate amendment submitted
+- 2016-02-10 — Senate amendment submitted
+- 2016-02-10 — Senate amendment submitted
+- 2016-02-10 — Senate amendment submitted
+- 2016-02-10 — The committee substitute agreed to by Unanimous Consent. (text of committee substitute as amended: CR S761-767)